 The country risk exposure is assessed qualitatively based on the typical risk management practices in the country.
 Countries where companies tend to have well developed risk management practices, are considered to have a low risk exposure in this sense.
 This methodology assumes that countries having adopted ISO 31000 as their national risk management standard are exposed to lower risk.
 The data are provided by the International Organization for Standardization.

 Sources: International Organization for Standardization

-This methodology defines industry risk exposure as medium by default in accordance with the activity-based approach.
-The exposure might be corrected based on the regional or industry specific.
+This methodology defines industry risk exposure as medium by default, implying the possibility of to correct the exposure based on the expert opinion of the analyst regarding the risks.